roberte3/Dragonblog/README.md

 7. Publishing on Bitcoin
     Sending information to the public blockchain from Dragonchain.
 8. DragonClicker
-    A node.js application based on cow-clicker that using a Dragonchain backed virtual currency.
+    A node.js application based on cow-clicker that uses a Dragonchain-backed virtual currency.